 All documents accord with the requirements of the corporate style guide, even where they have been prepared by an external organisation.
-As these documents are often technical, where possible an Executive Summary is provided using plain English.
+As these documents are often technical, wherever practicable an Executive Summary is provided in plain English.
 All Council documents and publicity materials are, as far as practical, written in plain English.
 To further improve their accessibility a non-serif font (Arial or Calibri) is used at a minimum font size of 11 or 12 point for the body text (strategy documents) and 10 point (leaflets, captions and table contents).
 The 'Just Ask' logos and text are included on the front and/or back covers to promote their availability in alternative formats and languages on request.

-Ensure that all consultation and preparation of the Core Strateg the provisions set out in the SC y, are carried out in accorda ance with the Regulations and
+Ensure that all consultation and public engagement exercises, associated with the preparation of the Core Strategy, are carried out in accordance with the Regulations and the provisions set out in the SCI, and comply with corporate requirements.

-7. Who may be affected by t this activity?

-(Please tick all relevant and d significant equality charac

-barriers that apply to your s strategy, policy, service or fu unction)
+(Pl signifi tivity? cant equality characteristic y, policy, service or function akeholders and

-Equality Characteristics:
+Equali ty Characteristics:

 ✓ Age Carers ✓ Disability

 Gender reassignment ✓ Race Religion or belief

 ✓ Sex (male or female) Sexual orientation

 Other (please specify)

-e and civil partnership, pregrial location or family backgro nancy and maternity, ound, education or skills level)
+civil partnership, pregnand cation or family background

-Stakeholders:
+Stakeh olders:

 ✓ Service users Employees Trade Unions

-✓ Partners Members Suppliers
+✓ Partners ✓ Members Suppliers

 Other (Please specify)

-Potential barriers:

-✓ Built environment ✓ Location of premises and services

-✓ Information and communication Customer care

-✓ Timing Stereotypes and assumptions

-Cost ✓ Consultation and involvement

-Specific barriers to the strategy, policy, services, or function

-(Please specify)

-8. Positive and negative impact

-(Think about what you are assessing (scope), the fact finding information, the potential positive and negative impact on equality characteristics, health, cohesion, community safety, sustainability, stakeholders and the effect of the barriers)

-Planning is concerned with ensuring that our built environment can function effectively and efficiently, seeking to overcome any barriers to equality wherever it is practical and viable to do so.

-Infrastructure constraints, and adverse economic conditions, can affect the timely delivery of new development.
-The policy response is to phase delivery (e.g. housing targets).

-The following table assesses each strategic objective and policy against the seven equality strands recognised by the Government.
-Where a potential impact has been identified a comment is provided at the end of the table.
-The potential impacts are rated as:

-+ Positive

-- Adverse

-Neutral / No impact ?
+Potential barriers: ✓ Built environment ✓ Location of premises and services ✓ Information and communication Customer care ✓ Timing Stereotypes and assumptions ✓ Cost ✓ Consultation and involvement Specific barriers to the strategy, po (Please specify) licy, services, or function • cope), the fact finding information, the potential y characteristics, health, cohesion, community the effect of the barriers) · · · · or built environment can function effectively and s to equality wherever it is practical and viable nomic conditions, can affect the timely delivery of such circumstances is to phase the delivery of c objective and policy against the eight equality here a potential impact has been identified a .
+The potential impacts are rated as: + Positive - Adverse Neutral / No impact ?
 Mixed / Unknown

-Strategic Equality Strand
+STRATEGIC EQUALITY STRAND

-Objective / Policy Age Disability Gender Race and Nationality Religion or belief Trans- gender identity Sexual Orientation
+OBJECTIVE / POLICY Age Disability Gender Sexual Orientation Pregnancy & Maternity

-SO1 0 - 0 0 0 0 0
+SO1 0 - 0 0 0 0 0 0

-SO2 0 0 0 0 0 0 0
+SO2 0 0 0 0 0 0 0 0

-SO3 + + 0 0 0 0 0
+SO3 + + 0 0 0 0 0 +

-SO4 0 0 0 0 0 0 0
+SO4 0 0 0 0 0 0 0 0

-SO5 + + 0 + 0 0 0
+SO5 + + 0 + 0 0 0 0

-SO6 0 0 0 0 0 0 0
+SO6 0 0 0 0 0 0 0 0

-S07 0 0 0 0 0 0 0
+SO7 0 0 0 0 0 0 0 0